List

 Carmelite Monastery

-16 clerestory windows designed by Marga, executed by Tor: ditto 6 roundels:
+windows designed by Marga, executed by Tor: ditto 6 roundels.

-Oxford: SS Mary & John, Cowley Road: 3 lights ("...bread from Heaven...") and one-light Virgin and Child: very good to excellent.
-(Photos courtesy of and copyright © Peter Secker Walker)
+Oxford: SS Mary & John, Cowley Road: 3 lights colour, b&w, left, centre, right ("...bread from Heaven...") and one-light Virgin and Child.(and browse flickr photostream)

 Bicknoller: St George's: "Saul, Saul, why persecutest thou me?"
-1952.
-(Photo courtesy of and copyright © Mary Nottingham)
+1952. (flickr images courtesy of David Cronin:whole window, maker's mark, donor's dog )

 Falkirk: Christ Church: Window of 3 lights, 1929 Virgin & Child.
 Also 4 other windows c.
 1935) in chancel, 1 x 2 lights, plus IHS and PX symbol windows

-Barnby: St John the Baptist: (e) 1963 v.good example of later period work; also three painted roundels.
+Barnby: St John the Baptist: (e) 1963 ; also four painted roundels. [browse on flickr]

-Blaxhall: St Peter's: charming porch window probably executed by Tor but designed by her aunt E.M.Rope.
+Blaxhall: St Peter's: charming porch window part executed by Tor but designed by her aunt E.M.Rope.
+Probably Marga did the right hand side panel.

-Chediston: St Mary's: 1947 (s) SS George & Felix: only interest in background of local scenes.
+Chediston: St Mary's: 1947 (s) SS George & Felix: main interest in background of local scenes .[browse in flickr for more details]

 Earl